tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-01.md

 In this task, you will create a consolidated executive view by pinning key report visuals to a new dashboard.
 Unlike a report, a dashboard is a single-page canvas that can combine tiles from multiple reports - ideal for at-a-glance monitoring by leadership.

-1. From the PowerBI Workspace, open the **StorePerformanceReport** (Type: Report).
+1. From the Power BI Workspace, open the **StorePerformanceReport** (Type: Report).

    ![](./Images/images/exercise-1/e1s11.png)

-1. Navigate to the report page and identify a visual that represents a key business metric, such as sales trend.
+1. Navigate to the report page and identify a visual that represents a key business metric, such as a sales trend.

    ![](./Images/images/exercise-1/e1s12.png)